mtuchkov/raytracer/README.md

 Rust's memory management, framework, tools, how to work with parallelism in Rust, futures, and async/await.

+People with C++ background will find this project useful to learn Rust as they can compare the C++ code from the book series with the Rust code.

 There are probably a plethora of attempts to implement this book series in Rust available on the internet, but I wanted to do it myself from scratch to avoid being spoiled by other implementations.